Yuki2718/adblock/README.md

 <strong>Personal filters and rules for AdGuard/uBlock Origin</strong>

-<strong>Some filters/rules are renamed for better management.
-If you've subscribed them you'll need to update the URL.
-Thank you for your understanding.</strong>

 I can't guarantee these filers won't cause problems.
 If you found problems, report it by the same style as official AdGuard or uBlock filters' issue tracker; otherwise reports can be ignored.
 Anyone who uses any of my filters/codes shall be deemed to have agreed that I have no responsibility or liability for costs, losses, damages, etc. arising from the use of the filters/codes.
 Unless Subscribe link is provided these filters are assumed to be copied and pasted, or imported, into My filters/rules (uBlock Origin) or User Rules (AdGuard).
 They are not what I use and shared solely for others' sake, so please don't blame me if I haven't updated for a while.

 <details>